xyushman/System.Administration.Intern.Task.2025/Task.md

 8. **Finalize:** Set a hostname and click **Create Droplet**.

-B. Initial Server Hardening:
+**B. Initial Server Hardening:**

-Connect to your new droplet as the root user.
+Connect to your new Droplet as the root user.

 ```
 ssh root@your_droplet_ip